Inspired by “Monotheorism” by O.G. Rose

 We should learn to think twice.

 If we understand people in terms of “monotheories” and “monoexplanations,” the ideas of people we store in our minds will likely leave the people behind.
-If our goal is to love others but we don’t recognize how monoexplanations can threaten that goal, we will likely carry out our goal in a way that makes the goal unachievable.
+If our goal is to love others but we don’t recognize how monoexplanations can threaten that goal, we will likely carry out the goal in a way that makes the goal unachievable.
 With wisdom though, we can avoid irony: how we understand the world won’t be why the world always feels misunderstood.